-The 2005 Zinfandel also has a scale on the label between “judging wine” and “European” more food friendly styled wine – with the bar on this wine being close to the “judging wine” side.
-The grapes are from a 100+ year old vineyard.
-This is a rich full bodied Zinfandel with a very aromatic nose and hints of mint and black cherries.
-Their Cathedral wine was named for Cathedral Rock in Sedona Arizona and is primarily Cabernet Sauvignon with Petit Verdot and Cabernet Franc, although the overall blend changes every year.
-Their 2004 version is a very elegant European style Bordeaux blend; the fruit is not picked so ripe that the final wine is overly fruit driven.
+The Cathedral wine is named for Cathedral Rock in Sedona Arizona (where Scott proposed to Jana); this is primarily Cabernet Sauvignon along with lesser amounts of Petit Verdot and Cabernet Franc, although the overall blend changes every year.
+Their 2004 Jana Cathedral Rock is a very elegant European style Bordeaux blend; the fruit is not picked so ripe that the final wine shows overripe characteristics.
 This wine has a slight hint of pyrazines which is one of the components in bell peppers and other vegetables (some people enjoy this aspect – some people may not), but in any case, it does not overpower as this wine is very well balanced.

 For a number of years, Jana has produced the catchy “Just One Last Kiss” Label; these are two wines, a red & a white.
 This label is a tribute to a group of ‘wild’ women from Arizona who during a visit to the Napa Valley were convinced to leave their kiss marks all over a poster board.
 Their kiss marks were memorialized on the labels of this wine.
 And Scott still produces the InZINerator – a good value Zinfandel.

 Jana Wines can be tasted at Silenus Vintners – located just south of Yountville on Highway 29.
 Silenus is a “collection of artisan winemakers” – this custom crush facility is used by a number of small wineries (the number varies depending on the year).
 What separates Silenus from other area collectives is not only do these wineries taste their wine here but they also make it on site as well.
 These are wineries that do not own a physical winery.